 Action Area (N) ToC process, participants and content

-The Action Area ToCs show how Initiatives interact and, in combination, contribute to the primary Action Area impact pathways and intended impacts.
-At the Action Area and Initiative scales, the generic categories of “demand partners”, “innovation partners” and “scaling partners” are useful for indicating key actor groups (e.g. government policy makers; private sector seed companies; environmental NGOs).
+The AA ToCs show how Initiatives interact and, in combination, contribute to the primary AA impact pathways and intended impacts.
+At the AA and Initiative scales, the generic categories of “demand partners”, “innovation partners” and “scaling partners” are useful for indicating key actor groups (e.g. government policy makers; private sector seed companies; environmental NGOs).
 In practice, many partners may play more than one of these roles.

 The Action Area ToCs are available at CGIAR Investment Prospectus